crypticCaroline/ms1-plantfactory/README.md

 #### What a user may expect
 * Easy to navigate website
-* Good presentation and visually appealling reglardless of screensize.
+* Good presentation and visually appealing regardless of screen size.
 * Links and functions work in the way expected.
 * Information about what Plant Factory does.
 * A way to get in contact with Plant Factory.